DmytroZern/BSOTS/README.md

 ## Recent Fixes

-### 4.0.3 - 4.0.6
+### 4.0.6
-Fixes from @Zern and community prodding:
+- Improved icons for Photonic Torps I, II and III
+- Changed all DN sections except "Dominator" to use Standard Large mounts instead of Projectors due to bug where other "huge" class weapons were not available
+- Fixed planet range of bal_auto_heavy weapons

+### 4.0.5
-- Fixed Hiver Triple Barrel Huge Turret model
+- Fixed Hiver Triple Barrel Huge Turret model (H/T @Zern)
-- Dumbfire rockets and stormers should be able to fire normally again.
+- Dumbfire rockets and stormers should be able to fire normally again (H/T @Zern)
-- Nerfed range, accuracy and damage of autocanons.
+- Nerfed range, accuracy and damage of autocanons (H/T @Zern)
-- Normalized police ships speed to 120.
+- Normalized police ships speed to 120 (H/T @Zern)

 ## Major Rules Changes